Training Fund

 Trainee contributions to the field of stem cell research include:

-• Developing a stem cell gene therapy cure for ADA-deficient severe combined immune deficiency (ADA-SCID), commonly known as “bubble baby” disease.
+• Developing a stem cell gene therapy for ADA-deficient severe combined immune deficiency, or ADA-SCID, commonly known as “bubble baby” disease.

-• Being part of the research team that was the first in California to reprogram human cells to a pluripotent state, called induced pluripotent stem (iPS) cells.
+• Being part of the research team that was the first in California to reprogram human cells to a pluripotent state, creating induced pluripotent stem cells.

 • Contributing to the creation of artificial thymic organoids that are capable of producing cancer-fighting T cells from patient-derived blood stem cells.

 The career trajectories of past trainees are a testament to the excellence of the research conducted through the training program.
-Six previous Center trainees are now tenure-track professors at UCLA and serve as program mentors.
+Ten previous center trainees are now tenure-track professors at UCLA and serve as program mentors.

 Beyond UCLA, the program’s trainees have advanced to positions that include: